lbryio/lbry.com/content/news/45-lbry-blockchain-live-mine-lbc-now.md

 The final 60% is waiting for YOU!
 These remaining LBC don't yet exist and can be mined by anyone.
 You can see [how much has already been mined here](https://explorer.lbry.io/).

-Eventually 1,000,000,000 LBC will exist, according to a defined schedule over 20 years.
+Eventually, 1,000,000,000 LBC will exist, according to a defined schedule over 20 years.
 The schedule decays exponentially, with around 100,000,000 mineable in the first year.

 **Block Rewards**